oracle/odpi/doc/src/installation.rst

 runtime.
 This allows code using ODPI-C to be built only once, and then run using available Oracle Client 19, 18, 12, or 11.2 libraries.
 If Oracle Client libraries are not found, the error "DPI-1047: Cannot locate an Oracle Client library" is raised.
+If an Oracle Client library is found but the version cannot be determined, the error "DPI-1072: the Oracle Client library version is unsupported" is raised.
+This can be due to the fact that the Oracle Client library version is too old (prior to 10g) or entirely unsupported (such as Oracle Client 19 and Windows 7).

 On Windows, the Oracle Client libraries are first looked for in the same directory that the ODPI-C library (or application binary) is